 Rather, the definition of quality supervision in any context depends on a range of factors, including the student, their needs, the supervisor, and the project.
-Many of you will be jointly supervised by two or even a panel of supervisors whereas others will have a single supervisor, with a thesis committee.
+Many of you will be jointly supervised by two or even a panel of supervisors whereas others will have a single supervisor, with a Thesis Committee.
 Some of you will meet your supervisors every week whereas others will meet less frequently.
 Some supervisors will provide more detailed comments on thesis drafts than will others.
 The point is that it is not the case that one model is better than another.
 Rather what is important is that the model that applies in your case is one that works for you and your supervisor and one that ultimately leads to your final thesis, as well as your overall 'PhD journey' being as fulfilling as possible.
+To facilitate the development of a productive and positive relationship between you and your supervisor, we have recently introduced the Supervisor - Research Student Agreement.
+Developed as one of the initiatives of the Postgraduate Renewal Programme, the Agreement fosters a shared understanding of goals and promotes open communication between you and your supervisor, providing a platform for addressing concerns.